lightmetrica/lightmetrica-v3/doc/managing_experiment.rst

     When you try to activate the environment at the first time, depending on the conda version and your environment, you might be asked to call initial setup command ``conda init``.

-Use-case: Basic experiments
+.. _use_case_for_framework_users:

+Use-case for framework users
 ============================================

-This option is suitable if the requirements are:
+This option is suitable for the *user* of the framework.
+You want to choose this option if your requirements are

-1. You don't need to develop a plugin to conduct your experiments.
+- not to develop a plugin to conduct your experiments,
-2. But you want to use pre-release feature that is not in the latest release yet.
+- and to use pre-release feature that only accessible from the latest source.

 Directory structure
 --------------------------------